tpayne/terraform-examples/README.md

 For more information on how to generate your JWT token, please see the main project page.

-This was tested using Terraform version v0.15.2 and Gcloud versions...
+These were tested using Terraform version v0.15.2 and Gcloud versions...

 * Google Cloud SDK 339.0.0
 * app-engine-java 1.9.88